LewisTrundle/tactihelm-l5project/user-study/information-sheet.md

 ### Usability Survey

 The usability survey can be found [here](https://forms.office.com/e/fHHZbRSN7M).
 This survey automatically saves and submits your results, so there is no need to take a picture of your results.

-whenever an event occurs.
-We define an event as one of the following: (1) the helmet vibrates, (2) they detect a vehicle behind them, (3) the vehicle behind them has

-This is defined as:

-What do you see? and What do you feel? or
-Any else which is relevant

-if you see a car, how close is it? if you feel a vibration, what do you think it's conveying?

-Examples:
-- I see a car really close to me but I didn't feel the helmet vibrate
-- I felt the helmet vibrate that a car is really close, and I see that it is.

-- did the bike radar detect vehicles?
-  - I see a car but it didn't vibrate
-  - It vibrated but I don't see a car
-  - I see a car and it vibrated

-- when it vibrates

-  - car was approaching but didn't vibrate at all
-  - car was approaching but I think it vibrated wrongly / didn't appropriately warn me
-  - it vibrated but I didn't see any car
-  - it vibrated correctly.
-- if the helmet vibrated what do you think it warned you of?

-Examples of potential scenarios and thoughts were provided.

-when they feel the helmet vibrate, think-aloud what , and if it is safe and appropriate to do so, perform a shoulder.

-if they spot an approaching vehicle, has the helmet appropriately warned them?
-Examples:
-- I see a vehicle behind me...
-Oh yeah the helmet has vibrated...
-I think the helmet told me properly where the car was.
-- there's a vehicle right behind me but the helmet didn't warn me
-- I think there's a vehicle very close to me, but my helmet says it's far away.

-Any other:
-- the helmet is comfy/uncomfy
-- it wouldv'e been nice if the helmet could've warned me of that
-- it's easy/difficult to feel these vibrations

-They don't have to strictly use the words: far, near, imminent.

-MAKE SURE PHONE IS FULL CHARGED.